Warrenn/IMED/IMED/README.md

 ### Gulp Tasks
 Here's a list of available tasks:
 * `webpack`
-  * runs Webpack, which will transpile, concatenate, and compress (collectively, "bundle") all assets and modules into `dist/bundle.js`.
+  * runs Webpack, which will transpile, concatenate, and compress (collectively, 'bundle') all assets and modules into `dist/bundle.js`.
 It also prepares `index.html` to be used as application entry point, links assets and created dist version of our application.
 * `serve`
   * starts a dev server via `webpack-dev-server`, serving the client folder.
 * `watch`